 A select few individuals annually receive the opportunity to become a Nurse Corps officer through selection for the highly competitive Nursing Scholarship awarded during the senior year of high school.

 The Marine Corps program is designed to instill the ethos of Marine first and job second.
 All Marine option midshipmen upon commissioning are designated either as a ground officer or aviation officer.
-All ground officers will have the opportunity to earn a designation of their choice into the fields of Combat Arms, Combat Service Support, and Aviation Support while they attend The Basic School in Quantico Va.
-Individuals interested in serving as a Marine aviator or Marine flight officer will have the opportunity to earn their designation before they commission.
+All ground officers will have the opportunity to earn a designation of their choice into the fields of Combat Arms, Combat Service Support, and Aviation Support while they attend the Basic School in Quantico, Virginia.
+Individuals interested in serving as a Marine aviator will have the opportunity to earn their designation before they commission.
 In order to qualify, they must pass the Aviation Selection Test Battery (ASTB) and an aviation physical.

 The NROTC curriculum is designed to prepare midshipmen for the challenges that will come with being a commissioned officer in the Navy or Marine Corps.
 Midshipmen will take one Naval Science class per semester.
 The descriptions for these courses can be found in the Norwich catalog.
 These classes are open to any Norwich cadet, regardless of commissioning intentions.
 Those students seeking a commission will also participate in Leadership Laboratory (Mil-Lab) and Physical Training (PT) as part of the Naval Battalion.
 Mil-Lab is a two-hour block each week, where students conduct focused Navy and Marine Corps training outside of the classroom.
 Physical fitness is essential for anyone who wishes to serve in the Armed Services.
 Midshipmen meet once per week for organized PT and are expected to take personal responsibility for their physical fitness.